 - not been met.
-This notice will include the course of action the training director has decided to implement.
+This notice will include the course of action the Training Director has decided to implement.
 These may include continuation of the remediation efforts for a specified time period or implementation of another alternative.
-Additionally, the training director will communicate to the trainee, the senior psychologist, and the Vice President of Training that if the behavior does not change, the trainee will not successfully complete the fellowship. - 5.
+Additionally, the Training Director will communicate to the trainee, the Psychology Lead/Chief, and the Vice President of Training that if the behavior does not change, the trainee will not successfully complete the fellowship. - 5.
 Suspension of Direct Service Activities requires a determination that the welfare of the trainee's patient has been jeopardized.
-Therefore, direct service activities will be suspended for a specified period as determined by the training director/senior psychologist in consultation with the Vice President of Training.
-At the end of the suspension period, the trainee's supervisor in consultation with the training director will assess the trainee's capacity for effective functioning and determine when direct service can be resumed. - 6.
+Therefore, direct service activities will be suspended for a specified period as determined by the Training Director and Psychology Lead/Chief in consultation with the Vice President of Training.
+At the end of the suspension period, the trainee's supervisor in consultation with the Training Director will assess the trainee's capacity for effective functioning and determine when direct service can be resumed. - 6.
 Administrative Leave involves the temporary withdrawal of all responsibilities and privileges in the agency.
-Administrative leave would be invoked in cases of severe violations of the APA Code of Ethics, when imminent physical or psychological harm to a client is a major factor, or the trainee is unable to complete the fellowship due to physical, mental or emotional illness.

-Note: If the Probation Period, Suspension of Direct Service Activities, or Administrative - Note: If the Probation Period, Suspension of Direct Service Activities, or Administrative Leave interferes with the successful completion of the training hours needed for completion of the trainee's fellowship, this will be noted in the trainee's file and the trainee will not receive a certificate of completion.
-The training director will inform the trainee of the effects the administrative leave will have on the trainee's stipend and accrual of benefits. - 7.
+Administrative leave would be invoked in cases of severe violations of the APA Code of Ethics, when imminent physical or psychological harm to a client is a major factor, or the trainee is unable to complete the fellowship due to physical, mental or emotional illness. - Note: If the Probation Period, Suspension of Direct Service Activities, or Administrative Leave interferes with the successful completion of the training hours needed for completion of the trainee's fellowship, this will be noted in the trainee's file and the trainee will not receive a certificate of completion.
+The Training Director will inform the trainee of the effects the administrative leave will have on the trainee's stipend and accrual of benefits. - 7.
 Dismissal from the Postdoctoral Fellowship involves the permanent withdrawal of all agency responsibilities and privileges.
-When specific interventions do not, after a reasonable time period, rectify the impairment and the trainee is unable or unwilling to alter her/his behavior, the training director will discuss with the senior psychologist, training committee, department directors and the director of training administration the possibility of termination from the training program or dismissal from the agency.
+When specific interventions do not, after a reasonable time period, rectify the impairment and the trainee is unable or unwilling to alter their behavior, the Training Director will discuss with the Psychology Lead/Chief, training committee, department directors and the director of training administration the possibility of termination from the training program or dismissal from the agency.
 Dismissal would be invoked in cases of failure to respond to several remediation attempts, severe violations of the APA Code of Ethics, when imminent physical or psychological harm to a client is a major factor, or the trainee is unable to complete the fellowship due to physical, mental or emotional illness.
-Before taking final action, the senior psychologist and the training director shall meet with the trainee.
-A written summary statement will be prepared by the Training Director in consultation with the Training Committee, Senior Psychologist and Vice President of Training defining the problem, warnings issued, and the proposed mechanism for resolution (probation or termination), and a specific statement as to action to be taken on stipend, benefits and training certification.
+Before taking final action, the Psychology Lead/Chief and the Training Director shall meet with the trainee.
+A written summary statement will be prepared by the Training Director in consultation with the Training Committee, Psychology Lead/Chief and Vice President of Training defining the problem, warnings issued, and the proposed mechanism for resolution (probation or termination), and a specific statement as to action to be taken on stipend, benefits and training certification.
 In cases of termination, ordinarily salary and benefits will terminate as of the effective date and training certification may be granted for the period of months of acceptable service.
 Health insurance benefits may be maintained at the option of the individual beyond the termination date so as to provide an orderly transition.
-The trainee should be informed of the right to appeal available to him/her under due process (See Due Process policy) and applicable procedures of Johns Hopkins University School of Medicine.
+The trainee should be informed of the right to appeal available to them under due process (See Due Process policy) and applicable procedures of Johns Hopkins University School of Medicine.
 Approved written decisions should be emailed to the trainee and sent by certified mail, return receipt requested.